nduduzojali/part2/README.md

 ## Developer Notes
 - The program employs a simple console-based interface for user interaction, ensuring ease of use and accessibility.
 - Recipe data is stored in memory during runtime and is not persisted beyond the execution of the program.

-## Dependencies
-- The program is written in C# and relies on the .NET framework.
-- It utilizes standard namespaces such as `System` and `System.Collections.Generic` for basic functionalities.

 ## Contributors
 - [Your Name] (Replace with contributors' names if applicable)